Academic Warning and Probation: Upperclass Students

 • Create an Academic Recovery Plan provided at the mandatory workshop presenting FSU's policies and procedures regarding academic standards held the first week of the fall and spring semesters.

-• Meet with your academic advisor to review your course schedule and to establish an end-of-semester GPA goal.
+• Meet with your academic advisor to review your course schedule and establish an end-of-semester GPA goal.

 • Visit offices providing student support (CAAR, Tutoring, Counseling Center) to schedule appointments for assistance.